IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/08_Responsive/02_Configure/01_igGrid_Responsive_Web_Design_Mode_Configuring_Column_Hiding.md

 - [Configuring Row and Column Templates (igGrid, RWD Mode)](igGrid-Responsive-Web-Design-Mode-Configuring-Row-and-Column-Templates.html): This topic explains, with code examples, how to define row and column templates for the individual Responsive Web Design (RWD) mode profiles of the `igGrid` control and how to configure automatic change of template when switching the active RWD mode profile.

 - [Creating Custom Responsive Web Design (RWD) Profiles (igGrid)](igGrid-Responsive-Web-Design-Mode-Creating-Custom-Profile.html): This topic explains, with code examples, how to create custom Responsive Web Design (RWD) mode profiles for the `igGrid` control.

-### <a id="samples"></a> Samples

-The following samples provide additional information related to this topic.

-- [Responsive Web Design Mode](%%SamplesUrl%%/grid/responsive-web-design-mode): This sample demonstrates the `igGrid`’s Responsive Web Design mode feature.
-Responsive Web Design mode allows you to support multiple screen sizes and form factors with single code base and design.

-- [Responsive Vertical Rendering](%%SamplesUrl%%/grid/responsive-vertical-rendering): This sample demonstrates the `igGrid`’s Responsive Web Design feature in vertical mode.
-Responsive vertical rendering mode renders the grid data in two columns.
-The left column holds the columns captions and the right column holds the data.